Let's Grow Kids is funded by The Permanent Fund, the A.D. Henderson Foundation and the Turrell Fund.

-The Vermont Association for the Education of Young Children (VAEYC) is the state affiliate of the National Association for the Education of Young Children, the nation’s largest membership organization of early childhood professionals.
-VAEYC's membership numbers over 525, and includes anyone who cares about the education and well-being of young children.
+The Vermont Association for the Education of Young Children (VTAEYC) is the state affiliate of the National Association for the Education of Young Children, the nation’s largest membership organization of early childhood professionals.
+VTAEYC's membership numbers over 525, and includes anyone who cares about the education and well-being of young children.
 This nonprofit organization is dedicated to improving the quality of care and education, improving the professional practice of early childhood professionals and building public understanding and support for high-quality early childhood programs.
-To learn more about VEAYC, visit: http://vaeyc.org/.
+To learn more about VTAEYC, visit: http://vaeyc.org/.
 Vermont Association for the Education of Young Children

 Vermont Businesses for Social Responsibility (VBSR) is a nonprofit, statewide, business trade organization with a mission to advance business ethics that value multiple bottom lines: economic, social and environmental.
 VBSR strives to help members set a high standard for protecting the natural, human and economic environments of the state's residents, while remaining profitable.
 VBSR advances its mission through education, public influence and workplace quality.
 To learn more about VBSR, visit: https://vbsr.org/.
 Vermont Businesses for Social Responsibility